Dymantic/secretary/README.md

 php artisan migrate
 ```

-Step 4: Set your config accordingly to `config/secretary.php`.
+Step 4: Set your config accordingly in `config/secretary.php`.
 Below is an example:

 ```php
 <?php